-When we caught up with Prior in 2021, he indicated the term “hybrid” to describe headless and traditional architectures is no longer a helpful framing for the concept.
+When we caught up with Prior in 2021, he indicated that using the term “hybrid” to describe headless and traditional architectures is no longer a helpful framing for the concept.
 “Content management, assembly and delivery to the user are all key capabilities in an overarching experience delivery model which headless and traditional architectures handle differently,” Prior says. “‘Hybrid’ implies a uniform reconciliatory architecture but there are multiple valid routes to deliver those capabilities.”

 The Seamless Customer Experience (7:27)

 We have another wave of new capabilities happening that’s going to build on what’s been made easier.
 It’s going to tend towards content and experience as a unifying journey and a unified experience for end users.

 Brands produce a prolific amount of content for a variety of mediums, as tracked by HubSpot statistics.
 WordPress users, for example, produce about 70 million new posts each month.
 There are over 30 million podcast episodes in existence.
 Every day people watch over a billion hours of video.